LeonardoHysesani/PasswordGenerator/README.md

 # PasswordGenerator
 This is a simple password generator.
-Only parameters are password length, and the types of characters contained.
+Parameters used to generate passwords are password length, and the types of characters contained.
-I do not guarantee password robustness or safety and do not suggest using it for generating secure passwords for your various accounts.